clebert/batis/README.md

 An agent is comparable to a biological virus.
 A virus is dependent on a host cell because it has no metabolism of its own.
 So, to use a functional stateless agent, you need a host.
-A host manages the state and effects of an agent and sends events to a listener function.
+A host manages the state and side effects of an agent and sends events to a listener function.

 ## Usage example